Korean phonology: Positional allophones

 Korean consonants have three principal positional allophones: initial, medial (voiced), and final (checked).
 The initial form is found at the beginning of phonological words.
 The medial form is found in voiced environments, intervocalically (immediately between vowels), and after a voiced consonant such as n or l.
 The final form is found in checked environments such as at the end of a phonological word or before an obstruent consonant such as t or k.
 Nasal consonants (m, n, ng) do not have noticeable positional allophones beyond initial denasalization, and ng cannot appear in this position.

 The table below is out of alphabetical order to make the relationships between the consonants explicit:

 All obstruents (stops, affricates, fricatives) become stops with no audible release at the end of a word: all coronals collapse to [t̚], all labials to [p̚], and all velars to [k̚].
 Final ㄹ r is a lateral [l] or [ɭ].

 Palatalization

-The vowel that most affects consonants is /i/, which, along with its semivowel homologue /j/, palatalizes /s/ and /s͈/ to alveolo-palatal [ɕ] and [ɕ͈] for most speakers (but see differences in the language between North Korea and South Korea).
+The vowel that most affects consonants is /i/, which, along with its semivowel homologue /j/, palatalizes /s/ and /s͈/ to alveolo-palatal [ɕ] and [ɕ͈] for most speakers (see North–South differences in the Korean language).